Getting Started with Blazor Image Editor Component

 Add Syncfusion® Blazor Image Editor component

-Add the Syncfusion® Blazor Image Editor component in the ~/Pages/Index.razor file.
+Add the Syncfusion® Blazor Image Editor component in ~/Pages/Index.razor.

 <SfImageEditor Height="500"></SfImageEditor>

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the app.
-This will render the Syncfusion® Blazor Image Editor component in your default web browser.
+This renders the Syncfusion® Blazor Image Editor component in the default web browser.

 Blazor Image Editor Component